renuo/applications-setup-guide/ruby_on_rails/aws.md

 If you want to check your config, run `aws configure --profile renuo-app-setup list`.

+We would recommend setting default region name to `eu-central-1`.
+The default output format is json and should not be changed.

 ### Command generation

 The following command will generate command-line-commands to set up S3 and CloudFront.